If you quickly want to know what my choice is for the best kids’ basketball shoes, then I would recommend the Nike Kids KD Trey VII as the best one.

 Why buy basketball shoes for kids?

-You should provide your child with the right type of shoes created specifically for the sport that he or she plays.
-A shoe that is made for basketball will have the required features to support and protect for your child’s feet, ankles, and knees.
-At the very least, these shoes will help cushion the impact of running and jumping while playing and prevent accidents due to slippage.
+You should provide your child with the right type of shoes manufactured specifically for the sport that he or she plays.
+A pair of shoes that is made for basketball will have the required features to support and protect for your child’s feet, ankles, and knees.
+At the very least, these shoes will help cushion the impact of running and jumping while playing basketball and prevent accidents due to slippage.
 Some shoes have performance enhancing features such as responsive soles for an added spring to each step or use extremely light materials to prevent weighing the player down.

 Aside from protection and support, having a good pair of shoes as part of their overall athletic wear helps with their motivation.
 This is even more true if the child has a favorite basketball player and is fortunate enough to wear the same pair of shoes that the player wears.
 This can be a source of inspiration for them.

-When should my child start taking serious basketball training?
+When should your child start taking serious basketball training?